A-hydrocort

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.

-A-hydrocort Toxicity
+A-hydrocort side effects and Toxicity

 Side effects include inhibition of bone formation, suppression of calcium absorption and delayed wound healing